 By default this chart will show the frequency of steps performed from step 1 to step 2.
 You can change this by clicking on the drop-down beside the chart selector.

-Edit the frequency interval by clicking on 1 frequency interval above the chart.
+Edit the frequency interval by clicking on Interval size above the chart.
 A drop-down window gives you the option to change the frequency interval in order to bucket the numbers in the chart.
 For example, enter a frequency interval of 5 to have each line of the chart grouped by intervals of 5.

 You can also enter the minimum and maximum number of frequencies in the interval dropdown.
 For example, in the image above the maximum is 10, so all frequencies above 10 are grouped at the bottom of the chart.